This post may contain affiliate links. Please see my disclosure policy for details.

 A few steps and you would be in touching distance of the rocky sea front and waves.

-So, whether you’re having dinner, a drink on the terrace, trying to spot dolphins from the cliffs edge, or snuggled away in your room, you can’t escape the epic views here!
+So, whether you’re having dinner, a drink on the terrace, trying to spot dolphins from the edge of the cliff, or snuggled away in your room, you can’t escape the epic views here!

 3. They have private luxury beach suites right on the sea